 - MAKE THE MINI MEATBALLS.
 Once all the ingredients are combined (I use my KitchenAid, but you can also mix the ingredients by hand), drizzle some olive oil on the sheet baking pan and make your hands oily.
 Form the meatballs (smaller than you would form Italian meatballs for spaghetti, etc.) and bake them in the preheated 400° oven for about 25 minutes, or until they are golden brown and cooked through to 165° F.

 - START THE BROTH SOUP BASE.
 Melt butter with olive oil, then add the celery, onion, and garlic.
 Sauté that for a few minutes, then stir in the seasonings and sauté for another minute (this releases the flavors and fragrances of the herbs).
 Splash in your white wine and simmer until the liquid has reduced by half.
 Stir in the Better than Bouillon chicken base and low-sodium chicken broth.
 Drop in the meatballs once they’re finished baking.
-Simmer the soup on low-medium heat for 30 minutes to an hour.
+Bring the soup to a boil, then cover the pot and set the heat to low-medium and simmer for about an hour.
 The carrots, celery, and onion should be tender but not mushy (keep an eye on them)!

 - MAKE THE COUSCOUS (OR OTHER MINI PASTA BALLS).
 Prepare the pasta according to the package directions.
 Store this in a separate container from the soup so it doesn’t soak up the soup broth!